 Do not stuff your page with too many repetitions of keywords.
 Good content is nuanced and has a natural balance of keyword use.

-Use H1 once only and at the top of a page.
+Use H1 header once only and at the top of a page.

 Gain Trust and Authority

-This is a vast subject and is argued about more than anything else.
+This is a vast subject and is argued about more than anything else in the SEO world.

 Google Search Console